IDEP-network/IDEP-Docs/docs/Validators/join-validator-testnet.md

 Penalties for downtime:

 * Slashing of 0.01% of your and your delegators' staking amount.
 * Jailing for 10 minutes of your validator node.
-You don't earn block rewards for this period and at the end must manually unjail your node with secretcli tx slashing unjail --from `<key-alias>`.
+You don't earn block rewards for this period and at the end must manually unjail your node with ioncli tx slashing unjail --from `<key-alias>`.

 #### Slashing for double-signing
 Conditions for double-signing: